June Lindsey: Education and early career

 June Broomhead was born in Doncaster, England in June 1922.
 She joined the University of Cambridge, UK, in 1941.
-She completed her degree in 1944, and joined the Cavendish Laboratory at the University of Cambridge.
+She completed the requirements for her degree in 1944, and joined the Cavendish Laboratory at the University of Cambridge.
 World War II forced her to leave her research career, however.
 She was encouraged to become a teacher and spent two years teaching science in a school.
 She returned to Cambridge in 1946.

-She completed undergraduate courses at Newnham College, but Cambridge did not give women undergraduate degrees until 1948.
-She got her bachelor's degree 50 years after completing it.
+She completed her undergraduate courses in 1944 at Newnham College, but Cambridge did not give women undergraduate degrees prior to 1948.
+She was awarded her bachelor's degree 50 years after earning it.

 She solved the crystal structure of a complex of adenine and guanine.
 She delineated the shape and dimensions of the two nitrogenous subunits of DNA.
 She proposed that complementary nucleobases are bound together by hydrogen bonds, work that was expanded by Bill Cochran.
 Her research, particularly the prediction of hydrogen bonds, was researched and used by Watson and Crick to determine the structure of DNA.
 They created cardboard models based on the dimensions from Lindsey's crystal structures.
 Francis Crick worked opposite Lindsey at the University of Cambridge.
 They did not recognise the contributions of Lindsey in their discovery of the molecular structure of nucleic acids.

 Career

-After being awarded her Ph.D., Lindsey moved to the University of Oxford, where she worked as a postdoctoral scholar with Dorothy Hodgkin on Vitamin B12.
+Lindsey was awarded her doctorate (Ph.D.) in 1950, and then moved to the University of Oxford where she worked as a postdoctoral scholar with Dorothy Hodgkin on Vitamin B12.
 Lindsey moved to Canada in 1951.
 Before she left, Lawrence Bragg wrote to her requesting that she join him working on experimental and theoretical crystallography.
 In a letter, he wrote: “We badly need your hands to tackle knotty crystallographic problems, both experimental and theoretical.
 I wish all these things had come up while you were still with us; they would have been just in your line.”

 She worked at the National Research Council Canada on the structure of codeine and morphine.
 Her husband, George Lindsey, was stationed in Montreal.
 Lindsey left her career in crystallography to look after her two children.
 They moved to Italy on a NATO mission in 1961.

 Lindsey collected her bachelor's degree in 1998, over 50 years after completing it, when Cambridge granted Dr. Lindsey and 900 other "unofficial" female graduates their degrees earned prior to 1948.